Skip to Main Content

 2. Opening a new line of credit

 It’s not just big purchases that can alter your credit score.
 Opening a new credit card or closing an existing one can affect your standing, too.
-In the runup to your mortgage closing, lenders make an assessment of the credit risk they are taking on and go through several steps to assess that risk for each loan applicant.
-It’s especially important to protect your credit score if it’s low enough that you’re on the margins of qualifying for a mortgage at the start of the process.
+Before your mortgage closing, lenders assess the credit risk they are taking on and evaluate that risk for each loan applicant.
+It’s especially important to protect your credit score if it’s low enough that you’re on the margins of qualifying for a mortgage.
 Any changes in that case can work against you and might make it impossible to finalize the loan.

 3. Switching or quitting your job

 Another major mistake to make when you’re about to close on a home purchase is changing jobs.
-This is because mortgage lenders examine your employment history for consistency, and providing additional documentation on employment to a lender can delay the closing.
+This is because mortgage lenders examine your employment history for consistency.
+Plus, providing extra employment documentation to a lender can delay the closing.
+Keep in mind, too, that if you’re getting a mortgage on maternity leave, you might need to take a few extra steps to prove your employment to your lender.

 4. Disrupting the timeline

 Closing on a mortgage is time-sensitive.
 Even if you’ve locked in your rate, that only guarantees things for so long.
-It’s important to keep on top of the schedule and make sure all of your paperwork is submitted on time.
+It’s important to keep on top of the schedule and make sure to submit all of your paperwork on time.
 Otherwise, you risk losing the terms you agreed to and could have to restart the process.

 5. Taking out a personal loan

-If you get a personal loan or co-sign a loan for someone else, you could also face hiccups before getting to the closing table.
-In some instances, the lender might turn you down for a loan altogether even if you were previously preapproved.
+If you get a personal loan or co-sign a loan for someone else, you could also face hiccups before closing.
+In some cases, the lender might turn you down for a loan altogether even if you were previously preapproved.

 It depends on how your credit score and debt-to-income (DTI) ratio is impacted.
 A good DTI, in particular, is a critical factor in mortgage approvals.
 Lenders consider two types of DTIs: